 Book Adaptations and Differences

 Death at a Funeral is not based on a book.
-It is an original work conceived for the screen by writer Dean Craig.
+It is an original screenplay written by Dean Craig.

 Memorable Scenes and Quotes